 Is an air fryer safer than a microwave oven?

-There isn’t an outright health benefit of cooking with an air fryer vs microwave oven.
+There isn’t an outright health benefit of cooking with an air fryer vs a microwave oven.
 An air fryer’s cooking process is similar to convection ovens and even advanced convection microwave ovens.
 That said, you may find air frying is an excellent alternative to microwave ovens for certain types of food.